ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Discussions and Conclusions

 \section{Discussions and Conclusions}

-Recent CMB observations indicate that our universe follows the flat $\Lambda$CDM model dominated by vacuum density~\citep{Planck_2018}.
-This vacuum density (i.e., the simplest form of dark energy) perhaps accelerates the expansion of our universe~\citep{Riess_1998,Perlmutter_1999}.
-The expansion rate of the present universe can be measured by estimating the value of Hubble constant ($H_0$).
-Estimation of $H_0$ from the CMB observations shows a significant tension, i.e. so-called Hubble tension~\citep{Planck_2018, Riess_2018,Riess_2019,Riess_2020,Riess_2021,Riess_2022,Wong_2019,Valentino_2021,Jaeger_2022,Brout_2022}, with the value of today's Hubble parameter constrained by local observational data (e.g., Supernovae type Ia measurements).
+Recent CMB observations indicate that our Universe follows the flat $\Lambda$CDM model dominated by vacuum density~\cite{Planck_2018}.
+This vacuum density (i.e., the simplest form of dark energy) perhaps accelerates the expansion of our Universe~\cite{Riess_1998,Perlmutter_1999}.
+The expansion rate of the present Universe can be measured by estimating the value of Hubble constant ($H_0$).
+Estimation of $H_0$ from the CMB observations shows a significant tension, i.e. so-called Hubble tension~\cite{Planck_2018,Riess_2018,Riess_2019,Riess_2020,Riess_2021,Riess_2022,Wong_2019,Valentino_2021,Jaeger_2022,Brout_2022}, with the value of today's Hubble parameter constrained by local observational data (e.g., Supernovae type Ia measurements).

-In this article, we predict the value of Hubble constant by employing ML algorithm using local measurements (DA+BAO) of Hubble parameter alone.
-We also measure the cosmological density parameters (i.e., $\Omega_{0m}$, $\Omega_{0k}$, $\Omega_{0\Lambda}$) of $\Lambda$CDM model without assuming the spatially flat curvature of our present universe.
-Several earlier literature constrain the cosmological parameters under the assumption of a spatially flat universe~\citep{Macaulay_2013,Raveri_2016, Shafieloo_2012,Sahni_2014,Zheng_2016,Linder_2003,Shahalam_2015,Leaf_2017,Geng_2018,Gomez_2018, Bengaly_2023,Liu_2019,Arjona_2020,Mukherjee_2022,Garcia_2023}.
-However, the work of this article estimates all relevant cosmological parameters without assuming the spatial flatness of the universe.
-This work, therefore, provides the generalized investigations of observational data to extract the fundamental informations of our universe.
-Very interestingly, our measured $H_0$ value is in sharp agreement with the~\cite{Planck_2018}.
-Hence we do not see any evidences of Hubble tension using $H(z)$ data alone.
-Since these values are in contradiction with the $H_0$ value measured by Supernovae data~\citep{Riess_2022} and other local measurements of $H_0$, further attention may be needed in future article to investigate the nature and the cause of the origin of this tension.
+In this article, we predict the value of the Hubble constant by employing the ML algorithm using the Hubble parameter locally measured by the DA technique.
+We also measure the cosmological density parameters, i.e. $\Omega_{0m}$, $\Omega_{0k}$ and $\Omega_{0\Lambda}$, of $\Lambda$CDM model without assuming the spatially flat curvature of our present Universe. $H(z)$ data set is a powerful probe of cosmology since these values are related to cosmological parameters in a relatively simple form (equation~\eref{eqn:Hz}).
+This has the potential of unambiguous interpretations of the analysis results by identifying the underlying cosmological model.
+Several earlier literature constrain the cosmological parameters under the assumption of a spatially flat Universe~\cite{Macaulay_2013,Raveri_2016,Shafieloo_2012,Sahni_2014,Zheng_2016, Linder_2003,Shahalam_2015,Leaf_2017,Geng_2018,Gomez_2018,Bengaly_2023,Liu_2019,Arjona_2020,Mukherjee_2022,Garcia_2023}.
+However, the work of this article estimates all relevant cosmological parameters without assuming the spatial flatness of the Universe.
+This work, therefore, provides the generalized investigations of observational data to extract the fundamental informations of our Universe.
+Very interestingly, our measured $H_0$ value is in sharp agreement with the Planck's estimate~\cite{Planck_2018}.
+Since these values are in contradiction with the $H_0$ value measured by Supernovae data~\cite{Riess_2022} and other local measurements of $H_0$, further attention may be needed in a future article to investigate the nature and the cause of the origin of this tension.